ydb-platform/ydb/ydb/docs/en/core/security/audit-log-scheme.md

 [//]: # (TODO: `start_time` and `end_time` mark start and end time of the operation.)
 - Logging occurs when schemeshard accepts operation for an execution.

-- Request to create schema object could generate a series of schema operations and could result in a multiple audit log records (one for each operation).
+- A request to create a schema object could generate a series of schema operations and could result in multiple audit log records (one for each operation).
 All such records will have the same `tx_id`.
-This is the case when the object path contain intermediate elements which are also need to be created (for example, if path `root/a` is not exist, then request to create table `root/a/table` will be performed by two sequential operations: `create root/a` and then `create root/a/table`).
+This is the case when the object path contains intermediate elements which are also need to be created.
+For example, if path `root/a` does not exist, then a request to create table `root/a/table` will be performed by two sequential operations: `create root/a` and then `create root/a/table`).

-- If [authentication](../deploy/configuration/config#auth) on a cluster is disabled, requests will be logged, `subject` value will be `{none}`.
+- The log only captures requests that have passed [authentication](../deploy/configuration/config#auth) and authorization checks against the database.
+When authentication is disabled, requests will be logged with `{none}` as a value of the `subject`.

-## Record examples
+## Log record examples

 ```json
 {